thehackingsage/hackdroid/README.md

 ### How To Download? :

-Dpen This Link [Pentesting Apps for Android](https://mega.nz/#F!jddEnKgY!ELvIqtW1xzDFwn3ZhpXBWQ) and Click On Download As Zip Option..
+Open This Link [Pentesting Apps for Android](https://mega.nz/#F!jddEnKgY!ELvIqtW1xzDFwn3ZhpXBWQ) and Click On Download As Zip Option..

 ### Video : Coming Soon